piyushghughu-superteams-dotcom/Anomaly-Detection/README.md

 This system is designed to detect four critical types of anomalies:

-* **Price Anomaly Detection:** Flags transactions where products are sold at suspiciously high or low prices compared to their catalog value.
+* **Price Anomaly Detection:** Flags transactions where products are sold at suspiciously high or low prices.
-* **Sales Volume Anomaly Detection:** Identifies days with unusually low transaction counts or sales revenue compared to the historical average.
+* **Sales Volume Anomaly Detection:** Identifies days with unusually low transaction counts or revenue.
-* **Spam/Fraud Detection:** Detects rapid, repeated transactions from a single user within a short time frame, which could indicate bot activity or card testing.
+* **Spam/Fraud Detection:** Detects rapid, repeated transactions from a single user, indicating bot activity.
-* **Failed Transaction Monitoring:** Tracks and reports all failed payment attempts, helping to identify potential payment processor issues or fraudulent activity.
+* **Failed Transaction Monitoring:** Tracks and reports all failed payment attempts.
-* **Real-Time Dashboard:** A WebSocket-powered frontend (`index.html`) that displays live updates from all monitors without needing to refresh the page.
+* **Real-Time Dashboard:** A WebSocket-powered frontend (`index.html`) that displays live updates from all monitors.

 ---